World Scout Indaba: History

-1st World Scout Indaba
+1st Indaba

-The 1st World Scout Indaba was held 15–24 July 1952 at Gilwell Park.
-It was organised on behalf of the Boy Scouts Association by its chief executive commissioner, Fred Hurll, and its headquarters commissioner for relationships, John Frederick Colquhoun.
+The 1st Indaba of Scout leaders was held 15–24 July 1952 at Gilwell Park.
+It was organised by The Boy Scouts Association's chief executive commissioner, Fred Hurll and headquarters commissioner for relationships, John Frederick Colquhoun.
 The association's Chief Scout, Lord Rowallan, opened the Indaba.
 Attendance was expected to be about 4,000, but only about 600 Scouters from 49 countries participated.
-The Australian contingent numbered 50 Scouters.
-Twelve Canadians and four Americans attended the event.
+Fifty Australian scouters, twelve Canadians and four Americans attended the event.
 Separate discussions were held on Wolf Cubs, Boy Scouts, handicapped Scouts, "the older Scout" and Rovers and commissioner service.
 Reports were presented at a plenary session.
 The Boy Scouts Association's president, Prince Henry, Duke of Gloucester closed the Indaba with the words: "Let it be the determination of all who have been here at Gilwell to spread the Scout spirit wherever they go, that spirit of peace and friendliness which is so sorely needed in the world today."
 The International Committee recommended continuing Indabas every four years, limited to 1,000 participants.

-2nd World Scout Indaba
+2nd Indaba

-The 2nd World Scout Indaba was held from 1st to 12th August 1957, at Sutton Coldfield, to mark the 50th jubilee year of Scouting and the centenary of the birth of Robert Baden-Powell and held concurrently with and adjacent to the 9th World Scout Jamboree and 6th World Rover Moot, as well as the third Girl Guide World Camp.
-It was organised for The Boy Scouts Association by its deputy chief scout, Sir Rob Lockhart as camp chief, its chief executive commissioner, Fred Hurll as deputy camp chief and its Gilwell Park camp chief's deputy Kenneth H. Stevens as the executive commissioner.
+The 2nd Indaba was held from 1st to 12th August 1957, at Sutton Coldfield, to mark the 50th jubilee year of Scouting and the centenary of the birth of Robert Baden-Powell and held concurrently with and adjacent to the 9th World Scout Jamboree and 6th World Rover Moot, as well as the third Girl Guide World Camp.
+It was organised by The Boy Scouts Association's deputy chief scout, Sir Rob Lockhart, as camp chief, its chief executive commissioner, Fred Hurll, as deputy camp chief, and its Gilwell Park camp chief's deputy Kenneth H. Stevens, as the executive commissioner.
 The Jamboree-Indaba-Moot was opened by The Boy Scouts Association's president, Prince Henry, Duke of Gloucester on 1 August and closed with a talk by Olave, Lady Baden-Powell.

-3rd World Scout Indaba
+3rd Indaba

-The 3rd World Scout Indaba was held in August 1960, at Gilwell Ada's Hoeve, Ommen, Netherlands but had a low attendance and poor international representation.
+The 3rd Indaba was held in August 1960, at Gilwell Ada's Hoeve, Ommen, Netherlands but, again, had a low attendance and poor international representation.